Dr. Leff’s Guide to Living a Longer and Healthier Life

 Prescription medications

-I’m also on medication to manage blood pressure (a very low dose) and cholesterol.
+I’m also on medication to manage blood pressure (a very low dose) and cholesterol (a PCSK9 inhibitor).

 Supplements